 Of course those corrections hurt our professionalism, but the TSP does so for the sake of justice.
 There’s always something to learn because judges don’t have the absolute truth.
 Since we judge in every area, we must have at least a minimal knowledge of the topics we deal with.
 We, the judges, hold in our hands two essential issues: the freedom and the life of the people.

-Have you ever thought of yourself being in the dock?
+Have you ever thought of finding yourself on the stand?

 I have not.
 But I was once called as a witness because while I was presiding over a trial in Yaguajay, the defendant tried to escape.
 When they tried him for that crime, I had to testify.
 I got very nervous in front of the court, despite they were my fellow workers.